 You can't beat a bit of one on one time with your dog and mental stimulation is so important and rewarding for them.
 It is just as important as physical exercise yet so often neglected.
 My dogs love to solve puzzles and the more you play puzzle toys with your dog the more their abilities increase.
 Swedish dog trainer, Nina Ottosson, is the master when it comes to designing puzzle toys for dogs.
 Each toy in the range has been given a difficulty level, so you can choose one that suits your dog's ability.
 Well worth a look.

-I use a number of different treats in the toys mentioned above but an all round favourite is Coachies Training Treats.
-They are small and not greasy or sticky, so they don't get stuck in the toys.
-They also smell pretty strong, which drives my dogs wild.
+I use a number of different treats in the toys mentioned above but whatever you choose, make sure is it exciting and strong smelling, if possible.
 A treat toy or interactive game is all the better if the prize inside is shouting to be found, lol.

 If you are worried about your dog eating too many treats, why not put a portion of their meal in the toys and games, if they eat kibble.
 That reminds me of one other product you may like.
 It was invented mainly to slow down a dog's eating speed but also makes the perfect meal time game.
 Check out Green Slow Dog Feeder.